 - We provide a space-efficient GPU implementation for training GNNs with compressed activations as an extension for Pytorch.
 Based on our implementation, we are the first one training GNNs with compressed activations and demonstrating its potential for real-world usage.
 EXACT can complement the existing studies, as it can be integrated with most of existing solutions. - We propose EXACT, a simple-yet-effective framework which applies random projection and quantization sequentially on activation for scalable GNN training.
 We theoretically and experimentally show that applying random projection and quantization sequentially have an "interaction" effect.
 Namely, from the model performance aspect, after random projection, applying quantization only has a limited impact on the model performance.
-From the time aspect, EXACT runs comparable or even faster than quantization only. - Despite the simplicity, EXACT achieves non-trivial memory saving with both acceptable time overhead and loss in accuracy: EXACT can reduce the memory footprint of activations by up to 32× with roughly 0.5% loss in accuracy and 10 25% time overhead across models and datasets.
-We implement EXACT as an extension for Pytorch Geometric and Pytorch.
-For Pytorch Geometric, EXACT trims down the hardware requirement of training a full-batch GraphSAGE (Hamilton et al., 2017) on ogbn-products (Hu et al., 2020) from a 48GB GPU to a 12GB GPU.
+From the time aspect, EXACT runs comparable or even faster than quantization only. - Despite the simplicity, EXACT achieves non-trivial memory saving with both acceptable time overhead and loss in accuracy: EXACT can reduce the memory footprint of activations by up to $32\times$ with roughly 0.5% loss in accuracy and 10-25% time overhead across models and datasets.
+Noteworthily, EXACT trims down the hardware requirement of training a full-batch GraphSAGE (Hamilton et al., 2017) on ogbn-products (Hu et al., 2020) from a 48GB GPU to a 12GB GPU, which is affordable to most research labs.